marcinlisek/python-tasks/README.md

-You cannot alter global variable with reasigning it inside the method.
+*You cannot alter global variable with reasigning it inside the method.
+The case in the picture below shows this problem.
+Even though win_check method was run the global gameon didnt change.

 ![obraz](https://user-images.githubusercontent.com/94200668/143718471-5e9bc86c-11cb-40f0-8a9a-cca7dfc3cdf8.png)